jaykang920/x2net/CONTRIBUTING.md

 ## Pull Requests

-When submitting a pull request to the [GitHub Pull Requests] (https://github.com/jaykang920/x2net/pulls), please make sure that your new or updated code:
+When submitting a pull request to the [GitHub Pull Requests](https://github.com/jaykang920/x2net/pulls), please make sure that your new or updated code:

 - Follows x2 and x2net style guides
 - Does not break any existing unit test